Middle School Faculty

 In my free time I love to play or watch football and my favorite hobbies are DJ-ing, cooking and playing board games with my family.

-Visual Art: Michaela Marusak
+Visual Art: Lisa Imamura

-Dance and Movement: Dr. Sade Bully
+Dance and Movement: Dr. Sade Bully-Bell

 The diversity of the school as well as the culture of inclusion and the attitude that ANYTHING is possible is what drew me to AISK.
 I joined the school in August 2021 as the dance teacher.
 Since being here I have met a faculty of teachers who truly care about students and their learning, and teachers who simply embody and exude positivity, even in a difficult time.